radiantlogic-v8/documentation-new/documentation/configuration/tasks/custom-tasks/index.md

 1. Download one of the custom task templates as the starting point for the custom task:

-   - **PerNodeCustomTaskTemplate** : For a custom task that should only be executed on the leader node
+   - **PerNodeCustomTaskTemplate** : For a custom task that should only be executed on the leader node.
-   - **PerClusterCustomTaskTemplate** : For a custom task that should be executed on all nodes
+   - **PerClusterCustomTaskTemplate** : For a custom task that should be executed on all nodes.

-   For detailed information on the differences between the two templates, view the [*Choosing a Custom Task Template*](https://docs.radiantlogic.com) document.
+   For detailed information on the two templates, view the [Custom Task Templates](custom-tasks-templates.md) document.

 2. Fill out the custom task template: